 For the Evulz: He reveals that he joined Liquid's little coup just to kill as many people as possible during his death speech.

 Go Mad from the Revelation: Twice.
-The first as a boy, when he read his father's mind and found that he hated the young Mantis, possibly enough to want to kill him, leading Mantis to psychically destroy his village.
+The first as a boy, when he read his father's mind and found that he hated him, possibly enough to want to kill him, leading Mantis to psychically destroy his village.
 The second was during his stint in the FBI, when he went too deep into the mind of a serial killer, causing Mantis to adopt said killer's personality.

 House of Broken Mirrors: The office where Mantis is lurking has a smashed mirror, plus numerous marble busts with duct tape covering their faces (mirroring Mantis' own).
-In the Twin Snakes update, he uses his mental powers to distort even the wall photos.
+In The Twin Snakes, he uses his mental powers to distort even the wall photos.

 Woobie, Destroyer of Worlds: He saw little point in the "selfish desire of passing their genes on."
 The (questionably canon) Official Missions Handbook seems to heighten his stance, where it claims that he actually wants to end up dying because a parasite (a byproduct of those with genuine psychic powers) was making him do bad things despite his best efforts to control it, because when he is dying, it will be gone, and then he'll at least briefly experience a peace in mind.

-Friend to All Living Things: The wolves are trained to recognize Sniper Wolf by scent.
-Wearing her handkerchief causes them to wag their tails happily, even around Snake!
+Friend to All Living Things: The wolfdogs are trained to recognize Sniper Wolf by scent.
+Wearing her handkerchief causes them to wag their tails happily, even around Snake.

-In Love with the Mark: A rather twisted version, as Sniper Wolf becomes so obsessed with her targets that they are literally all she thinks about, to the point where she's said to fall in love with them... right before she puts a bullet through them anyway.
+In Love with the Mark: A rather twisted version, as Wolf becomes so obsessed with her targets that they are literally all she thinks about, to the point where she's said to fall in love with them right before she puts a bullet through them anyway.